software-architects/vat-id-check/README.md

 ## Introduction

-TODO: Describe what this project does
 This project ckecks the correctness of the data you use to create an invoice via Billomat.
-If the `UST_ID`, `company name`, `company address` are not correct, for example you have a typo, you receive a message via slack in an certain channel you can configure.
+If the `UST_ID`, `company name`, `company address` are not correct, for example if you have a typo, you receive a message via slack in an certain channel you can configure.
+You also receive an `OK` message of the whole data, if it's correct.
+If you do't want to, you can enable it in the configuration.

 ### How does it work?
 Basically you use a Billomat Webhook to send data on an certain event (invoice create) to our programm, which sendas the data to a eu_validation programm and validates the received data with the user's inserted one.

 ## Billomat

-TODO: Describe how this projects interacts with Billomat To create a Webhook go to
+To create a Webhook go to
 `Settings`-> `Administration` -> `Webhooks` -> `New Webook` Insert in the URL slot this URL `https://vatidchecker.azurewebsites.net/api/VatIDCheck` and the `application/json` format